 The most common third-party ad blockers for Chrome

 One of the most common ad blockers for Chrome is AdBlock Plus.
 This widespread application is the first to appear in search results and has some of the best ratings.
 It works as a simple extension for Chrome and other popular browsers, and blocks ads on Youtube, Facebook, Twitch, and more.

 Another popular application is Ghostery, which functions as an ad-blocker while stopping social media trackers and cookies.
 Because Ghostery is extremely easy to personalize, you can also determine what’s visible as you browse.

 As always, you should verify any extension you add to Chrome.
 Also, be aware that Google has plans to restrict which ad blockers work with the Chrome browser, a development that may also impact Microsoft’s Edge browser.
 Because Google profits heavily from ads and trackers, promoting effective ad blockers is not always in their best financial interests.

-How to enable / disable Chrome ad blocker, or a Chrome extension
+How to enable and disable Chrome’s built-in ad blocker, or ad blocker extensions

 If you still want to proceed with Chrome’s pre-installed ad limiter on desktop, follow these steps to enable or disable it:

 - Open the Settings menu, and click Security and Privacy.

 - Select Site Settings, and then click Additional permissions.

 - From here, you can toggle Ads on or off, and also adjust Popups and redirects.